TheAndersMadsen/humane-changelog-monitor/README.md

 # Humane Changelog Monitor

-Humane Changelog Monitor is a Python script that monitors the Humane AI changelog for updates and posts them to a Discord webhook.
-It allows you to stay up-to-date with the latest changes and improvements in the Humane AI software.
+Humane Changelog Monitor is a Python script that monitors Humane's changelog for updates and posts them to a Discord webhook.
+It allows you to stay up-to-date with the latest changes and improvements in Humane's software.

 ## Features

-- Retrieves the latest updates from the Humane AI changelog URL
+- Retrieves the latest updates from the Humane's changelog URL
 - Parses the update content and extracts relevant information
 - Posts the updates to a specified Discord webhook
 - Keeps track of previously posted updates to avoid duplicates